What is special with RonDB#

 RonDB was originally designed for clusters that resided within one data center.
 The latency to send messages within one data center can be anywhere between a few microseconds to below one hundred microseconds for very large data centers.
 This means that we can complete a transaction within less than a millisecond and that complex transactions with tens of changes can be completed within ten milliseconds.

-Using low latency HW the latency in this case can be brought down even further.
-Dolphin ICS in Norway is a company that have specialised in low latency interconnect technology.
+Using low latency hardware the latency in this case can be brought down even further.
+Dolphin ICS in Norway is a company that specializes in low-latency interconnect technology.
 Using their SuperSocket drivers it is possible to bring down latency in sending a message from one node to another to less than one microsecond.
-Actually the first communication technology that worked with NDB was based on Dolphin HW already in the 1990s.
+The first communication technology that worked with NDB existed in the 1990s and was based on Dolphin hardware.

-Using SuperSocket HW is equivalent in speed to using RDMA protocols.
-NDB have supported specialised HW interconnects in the past from OSE Delta and from Dolphin and there has been experimental work on Infiniband transporters.
-But using SuperSocket driver technology removed the need for specialised transporter technology.
+Using SuperSocket hardware is equivalent in speed to using RDMA protocols.
+NDB has supported specialized hardware interconnects in the past from OSE Delta and from Dolphin and there has been experimental work on Infiniband transporters.
+But using SuperSocket driver technology removed the need for specialized transporter technology.

 It is possible to use Infiniband technology with RonDB using IPoIB (IP over Infiniband).
 This has great bandwidth, but not any other significant advantages compared to using Ethernet technologies.